christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 Strabo records four tribes that conquered Bactria: the Asioi, Pasianoi, Tochario, and Sakarauloi.
 The Pasianoi (also Gasiani) are the "People of the Pas" —a title that appears in the Flavian name Vespasian (Ves-Pasianus = "Lord of the Pasiani").
 Armenian historical tradition later connects the Arsacid dynasty with the Kushans, and the founder of the Parthian Empire, Arsaces I, may have originated from the Gasiani tribe.

-**2.15 The Aesir (Scandinavia)**
+**2.17 The Aesir (Scandinavia) (c.
+2000 BCE – 1000 CE)**

 The religious book of Scandinavia, Prose Edda, written by Snorri Sturluson, mentions that the ancient inhabitants of Scandinavia were Asi people who came to that land from Asirgarh in 500 BCE and their leader was Odin (Proto-Germanic Wōðanaz (Wod-As)).
 The title "Oado" appears on Indo-Scythian coins, particularly Kanishka I. Oado is the Bactrian form of Vāta/Vāyu (both mean wind/fury).
 Vāta/Vāta‑deva is the Indo‑Iranian wind/fury deity.
 Wōðanaz (Odin) and Vāta (Oado) are dialectal pronunciations of the same PIE root.
 The Norse sagas claim Odin "died" and was "resurrected" as different kings.
 This is not mythology; it is the avatar transfer protocol.

-**2.16 Ateas/Argeads (Macedon/Thrace)**
+**2.18 Ateas/Argeads (Macedon/Thrace) (c.
+429–339 BCE)**

 Ateas (c.
 429 BC – 339 BC) was described in Greek and Roman sources as the most powerful king of Scythia.
 His name decodes as Ata-as—"Father-As" or "Forefather of the Asii"—the same root as Asander, Asinder, and Attila.

 Ateas was also Artaxerxes II Mnemon of Persia, Amyntas III of Macedon, Nectanebo II of Egypt, and Evagoras I of Cyprus.
 His "death" in battle against Philip II of Macedon (339 BC) was a succession ritual—a staged combat to transfer the "Mandate of the Dragon".
 Philip II was not Ateas's enemy; he was his designated successor and son.

-**2.17 Qin Dynasty (China)**
+**2.19 Qin Dynasty (China) (c.
+221–206 BCE)**

+Founded by Qin Shi Huang.
+Qin means "Ionian" or Greek (Old Chinese pronunciation: Dzin -> Mandarin Qin).
+The Sanskrit for Ionian is Yavana.
+The Pali is Yona.
+The Old Persian is Yauna.
+Dzin and Yona are phonetically almost identical when you account for dialectal shifts (dzin → zin/jin → yin → yon).

-Yuezhi - Yazhi - Shi Huang.
+Yuezhi -> Yazhi -> Shi Huang.
 The "Golden Age" of classical Chinese culture happened under Qin Shi Huang who is later in this book revealed to be an avatar of Alexander.

-His mother is recorded to have comes from Zhao (which included the Ordos loop, home of ancient Aryans/the Yuezhi).
+His mother is recorded to have come from Zhao (which included the Ordos loop, home of ancient Aryans/the Yuezhi).

+Records show that Duke Mu of Qin dominated the Western Rong and opened up territories that extended for 1,000 li.
+The Western Rong were the nomadic peoples of the steppe — the same peoples who would later be called Yuezhi.
+The Qin were not "conquering" foreigners.
+They were reintegrating their own steppe kin.

 The Terracotta Army is a collection of life-sized terracotta sculptures depicting the armies of Qin Shi Huang and are identical to Khalchaya, an archaeological site in southern Uzbekistan associated with the Yuezhi/Kushan peoples, and Ai Khanoum — the Greek city in Afghanistan. (“Did Greeks help sculpt China’s terracotta warriors?”
 Smithsonian Magazine (2016).
 Available at: https://www.smithsonianmag.com/smart-news/did-greeks-help-sculpt-chinas-terracotta-warriors-180960771)

-**2.17 The The Asii Satrapies: A Comprehensive Directory.**
+**2.20 The The Asii Satrapies: A Comprehensive Directory.**

 The Asii established a Satrapy System—a network of regional viceroys, each governing a distinct province under the suzerainty of the Steppe core.
 Every "ancient" civilization was a satrapy